 Training programs are successful when learners are able to apply new knowledge to everyday workplace responsibilities.
 In order to ensure successful learning, agencies must develop training programs that understand and cater to their audiences– adult learners.
 Focusing on creating a welcoming and comfortable atmosphere, dynamic physical space, interactive presentation style, and content appropriate for the audience will reach and engage learners.
-If possible, food or snacks as well as well-placed breaks provide motivation for successful training.
+If possible, food or snacks in addition to well-placed breaks provide motivation for successful training.

 Methods to Train Adult Learners

 Trainers may use a variety of methods to train adults.
 Approaches to training include technology-based learning, simulators, on-the-job-training, coaching/mentoring, lecture, group discussions and role playing.

 One proven method for teaching a skill is called Tell, Show, Do, Review.
 This method is a basic strategy for creating excellent instruction, and includes the following four steps.

 - Tell learners the activity and purpose.

 - Show them how it’s done.

 - Do have learners do the activity and practice.